Donald Trump Claims Jeff Zucker Will Resign From CNN Following Allegations He Has A Vendetta Against Trump

 — Donald J. Trump (@realDonaldTrump) October 15, 2019

-Poarch claims that he recorded Zucker on a series of conference calls that were populated with other CNN executives that he claims reveals Zucker’s agenda, which Poarch says involved “hammering Trump” or Republicans more broadly.
+Poarch claims that he recorded Zucker on a series of conference calls that were populated with other CNN executives.
+He claims these reveal Zucker’s agenda, which Poarch says involved “hammering Trump” or Republicans more broadly.
 The video also alleges to show CNN media coordinator Nick Neville on tape admitting that the CNN president has a Trump vendetta.

 The president has often attacked CNN, viewed as a more liberal news network compared to the president’s favorite Fox News, though Trump has also more recently directed his media anger toward Fox News.